 Welcome to St. Martin de Porres House

-See updates from the community below.
-Visit our menu to learn about upcoming Roundtable Discussions, see current house needs, and learn more about how to get involved!
-Don’t be a stranger – come visit us in Allison Hill.
+Welcome to the St. Martin de Porres House website: the house has been a part of the Allison Hill neighborhood since 1996.
+See updates from the community below, and learn about upcoming events.
+Browse our menu to learn about upcoming Roundtable Discussions, see current house needs, and learn more about how to get involved!

 • Makers of Peace